Definition at line 16 of file hips.h.

 Sets the interval (in simulation time) for writing simulation data.

 Calling this function enables time-based writing and disables eddy-based writing.
-If the user does not call this function or setOutputIntervalEddy()
+If the user does not call this function or setOutputIntervalEddy(), the default behavior is eddy-based writing every 1000 eddies.

 - Parameters